FinndropStudios/TYPO3-docker-boilerplate/README.md

 - `ncu -a/--upgradeAll` updates node modules dependencies *(handle with care)*
 - `ncu -m bower -u` updates bower packages *(handle with care)*

-*We strongle recommend to check manually which updates to perform.
+*We strongly recommend to check manually which updates to perform.
 At least in already set up environments/projects!*

 ## Further information